 - Website: themulia.com

 - Pool: 4 gigantic pools.
-The 2 main pools alongside the beach are dominated by extraordinarily massive statues, and provide little shade.
+The 2 main pools alongside the beach are dominated by extraordinarily massive statues.
 The other pools are for the exclusive use of guests at the villas and suites.

 - Spa: Mulia Spa already boasts a reputation as one of Bali’s finest and has won international awards.
 Features the region’s only Ice Room.

 - For Families: Kids club.
 2-bedroom suites.
 Family villas.